 Another sweet treat on this list of best Mauritian street food is Gateau Banane.
 It’s made from a mixture of mashed bananas, flour, fennel seeds and sugar.
 The batter is then deep-fried into bite-sized balls.

-Price: From Rs 3 (US$ 0.08)
+Price: From Rs 5 (USD 0.10)

 Poutou

 Poutou is a steamed rice cake coated with desiccated coconut.
 It’s commonly sold in layers of three or five.
-They can be found at food markets or Caudan Waterfront.

-Price: From Rs 15 (US$ 0.40)
+Price: From Rs 20 (USD 0.45)

 Tekwa

 Tekwa is a sweet flatbread stuffed with yellow split peas.
-It’s best served hot with some tea or coffee.
+It’s best served hot with tea or coffee.

 Poudine Mais – Corn Pudding